How to Buy Out a Business Partner: The Essential Guide

 Dissolution: When a business partnership ends in dissolution, the business usually shuts down.
 The remaining debts are paid off, and any remaining business assets are split between the partners according to their equity shares.
 Dissolution typically occurs because the business is failing, there is a legal issue resulting in court-ordered dissolution, defaulting on business debt, or other extreme circumstances.

-Outright Sale: Sometimes, a business partnership ends, and no one can buy out the other, or they’re unwilling to make the investment.
+Outright Sale: Sometimes, a business partnership ends, and no one can buy out the other, or they’re unwilling to invest.
 However, if the business is still viable, all partners could agree to complete the sale of the company.

 Initial Public Offering (IPO): This is unlikely to be an option for most small businesses or general partnerships.
 However, suppose you formed as a corporation or converted your general partnership into a C-Corp.
 In that case, it’s technically possible for partners to exit the company by selling their shares after going public.